guildai/guildai/guild/tests/uat/run-hello-examples.md

 Here's a preview of the command:

     >>> run("guild run from-file-output file-output=foobar", timeout=1)
-    You are about to run ./hello:from-file-output
+    You are about to run hello:from-file-output
       file-output: foobar
     Continue?
 (Y/n)
     <exit ...>